HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 For your first HVML program, the interpreter will generate an empty HTML document, and copy the contents of `p` elements to the `body` of the target HTML document.
 As a result, the HVML program generates an HTML document, which is same as the HTML file given earlier.

 Note that, the `body` tag is not a foreign tag, it is a frame tag of HVML.
-It is used to define an entry body of an HVML program.
+It is used to define an entrance body of an HVML program.
-In deed, you can define multiple `body` elements in an HVML program, and tell the interpreter to use a specific body as the entry.
+In deed, you can define multiple `body` elements in an HVML program, and tell the interpreter to use a specific body as the entrance.

-HVML also uses `head` tag to define an operation group to execute for any `body` entry.
+HVML also uses `head` tag to define an operation group to execute for any `body` entrance.
-This can be used to initialize some global data for each `body` entry.
+This can be used to initialize some global data for each `body` entrance.

 The great thing about HVML is that, you can use markups to define a program which may have a complex control flow.
 You can also use flexible expressions to generate dynamic contents for your target document.